 Cube Cities is a floor-level technology platform designed to visually communicate building information.
 Using open data standards and browser-based virtual globes, Cube Cities develops applications that present building information vertically.
-Our expanding coverage areas include thousands of buildings throughout the largest urban areas in the world.
+Our expanding coverage includes thousands of buildings in the largest metros in the world.
+Learn more about Cube Cities here.

 12 September 2014